hanshasselberg/testlog/README.md

 go test github.com/hashicorp/consul/watch -run TestAE_Run_Quit
 ```

-or when you have it in your PATH:
+or when you have it in your `PATH` and want to run the test right away:

 ```
 $ cat test.log | testlog | bash